Boeing leaders meet Thursday to decide fate of Everett’s 787 line

 The IAM’s Holden said Boeing’s leaders discount “the efficiency, quality and productivity” of the Puget Sound-area workforce.
 He cited a Teal Group study commissioned by the two major Boeing unions that found this is “the most cost-effective state to place work.”

-Boeing’s decision ignores recently revealed quality control lapses at Boeing’s facilities in South Carolina, he and others said.
-Eight 787s that were in service with airlines including Air Canada, United Airlines have been grounded since August and are still under repair to fix structural flaws in their aft fuselages, built in North Charleston.
+Boeing’s decision ignores recently revealed quality-control lapses at Boeing’s facilities in South Carolina, he and others said.
+Eight 787s that were in service with airlines including Air Canada and United Airlines have been grounded since August and are still under repair to fix structural flaws in their aft fuselages, built in North Charleston.

-Holden said management’s favoring of non-union sites is short-sighted.
+Holden said management’s favoring of nonunion sites is shortsighted.
 “A lot of this is about control of the workforce,” he said.

 Seattle Times reporter Jim Brunner contributed to this report.